ScottyLabs/wdw/react/index.md

 you’re thinking of taking your web development skills to the next level, then join us for our React talk!

+## How to Attend

+This year, WDW will be virtual!
+You can join us on Zoom from wherever you are.
+<div class="zoom"></div>

 ## Prerequisites